python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/070_Interpret_multiple_noisy_signals.md

-# Interpret a signal using URH 📻
+# Interpret multiple noisy signals using URH 📻

 - Launch urh and open your folder.